mayamccann/Web-APIs-Code-Quiz/README.md

 #  🏆 Building a Code Quiz : Web APIs 🏆
 Building a Timed Coding Quiz with Multiple-Choice Questions with JS, HTML and CSS

+## 💡 Background
+For this assignment, the goal is to create a Code Quiz that focuses on Web APIs.
+This challenges allows us to focus on our JavaScript skills and allows further practice with our HTML and CSS knowledge learned in the UConn Coding Bootcamp.
+It is significant to note that this Web APIs Code Quiz can be shared with those in the computer science field.

+## 💡 Description

+## 💡 User Story

+## 💡 Acceptance Criteria

+## 💡 Mock-Up
+The following image shows the web application's appearance and functionality (Browser View on a Desktop)

+Creating a Web APIs Code Quiz!

 ## 💡Grading Requirements Brief Summary

 * Technical Acceptance Criteria : 40%